AdrianFletcher/resume/resume.md

 - Directed all functions of the company – managing sales, marketing and client side technical assistance with strong business leadership.
 - Managing the hiring and training of staff, including all government, and accounting requirements.
 - The installation of Windows based technology, including Windows Server (Up to 2012 R2), Microsoft Exchange, Office 365, and Microsoft Hyper-V virtualisation.
-- Building the Fletch Technology team to 3 technical employees.
 - Growing the customer base to over twelve state schools and four businesses.
 - Developed expertise in VMware and Hyper-V infrastructure – running both the Microsoft Small Business stack, from Server 2003 to Server 2012 R2, including Terminal Services, Active Directory, Group Policy and Microsoft Exchange.